astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 #### Support for v0.23.3 of the Astronomer CLI

-Astronomer v0.23.9 is fully compatible with the latest version of the Astronomer CLI, v0.23.3.
+Astronomer Enterprise v0.23 is fully compatible with the latest version of the Astronomer CLI, v0.23.3.

-In addition to bug fixes already addressed in v0.16 versions, v0.23.3 of the Astronomer CLI includes:
+In addition to bug fixes already addressed in v0.16, v0.23.3 of the Astronomer CLI includes:

- - Improvement: Add email validation to `$ astro workspace user add` command in Astro CLI
+ - Improvement: Add email validation to `$ astro workspace user add` command
-- BugFix: Variables and Connections declared in `airflow_settings.yaml` are not properly passed to Airflow's Metadata Database via the Astro CLI
+- BugFix: Variables and Connections declared in `airflow_settings.yaml` are not properly passed to Airflow's Metadata Database via the Astronomer CLI
 - BugFix: Inaccurate CLI version output on `$ astro upgrade`
-- BugFix: Correct Astro CLI output for `deployment service-account create --help` subcommand to read `--deployment-id`
+- BugFix: Correct output for `deployment service-account create --help` subcommand to read `--deployment-id`

 For a full reference of Astronomer CLI releases, go to [Astronomer's corresponding GitHub repo](https://github.com/astronomer/astro-cli/releases).